mmaceira/multi-model-intent-classifier/README.md

 python scripts/pipeline/run_all.py --tune

 # Or tune separately
-# Note: CONFIG_FILE should be relative to the config/ directory (without "config/" prefix)
+# Note: CONFIG_FILE should be the full path relative to repo root
-CONFIG_FILE=config.yaml python scripts/tune_hyperparams.py --all
+CONFIG_FILE=config/dataset/clinc150/tiny.yaml python scripts/tune_hyperparams.py --all
 ```

 Tuned hyperparameters are automatically used during training.
 See [Hyperparameter Tuning](docs/hyperparameter_tuning.md) for details.